estii20/perfect_pointes/README.md

 - Next, go to "Settings" on the Application Configuration page and click on the "Reveal Config Vars" button.
 Ensure that the DATABASE_URL has been automatically set up.
 Add a new Config Var called DISABLE_COLLECTSTATIC and assign it a value of 1.
 Add another new Config Var called SECRET_KEY and assign it a value - any random string of letters, digits, and symbols.
-- Update the settings.py file to use the DATABASE_URL and SECRET_KEY
+- Update the settings.py file to use the DATABASE_URL and SECRET_KEY.
 - In Codeanywhere, in the project terminal window, initialise the data model in the Postgres database by running the command: python3 manage.py migrate.
 - Set up an admin user in the Postgres database using the command: python3 manage.py createsuperuser.
 - Set DEBUG flag to False in settings.py.